How to Actually Read Rust’s Standard Library Documentation

 T: Destruct,

 Line 0: core::option::Option Easy.
 You already know.
-This is where the item lives, in the crate core::option::Option.
+This is where the item lives, in the crate core in the module option::Option.

 Line 1: impl<T> Option<T>

 This tells you where this method is defined.
 It’s in an impl block for Option<T>.
-The <T> means this works for any type T inside the Option.
+As you know, now, the <T> means this works for any type T inside the Option.

 Line 2: pub const fn filter<P>(self, predicate: P) -> Self